LeapAppServices/LAS-Demo-Auth-iOS/README.md

-# LAS-Demo-Auth-iOS
+# Demo-Auth-iOS

 ## Overview

-The project teaches you how to use LAS user authentication and integrate with third platforms authentication.
+The project teaches you how to use MaxLeap user authentication and integrate with third platforms authentication.

 ## Screenshots